Pick what fits. Or run both.

 Pillars that apply the two-lane frame

 Each industry and function page uses the same two-lane scoping.
-Pick the closest match to your situation to see real use cases and engagement shapes.
+Pick the closest match to your situation to see real use cases and engagement shapes — relevant to both engagement tracks.

 Start with a 30-minute conversation.